Imperfection is perfection.

 Stop comparing yourself to others.

 Comparison is one of the greatest thieves of joy, yet it happens all the time.
-We humans do this to see how our abilities and attributes stack up against other people.
+We as humans do this to see how our abilities and attributes stack up against other people.

 The next time you catch yourself playing the comparison game, remember that you can pick what and who you are comparing yourself to.

-Sometimes you can’t avoid the thing that you’re trying to avoid and you can’t help but compare yourself to another.
 So in this situation, try to take a step back and give yourself space.
 Then gently ask yourself, “What is behind this comparison and what do I gain from it?”

 Stop self-criticism and adopt self-compassion.